close

 At the end of this workshop, participants will be able to:

-2. Describe an integrated treatment approach for helping clients break out of a social phobia cycle.
+2. Describe one kind of integrated treatment approach for helping clients break out of a social phobia cycle.